-The attending physician shall remain in the delivery room or operating room area until the patient is stable.
+The attending physician shall remain in the delivery room or operating room area until the patient is stable and admitted to her room or the recovery room, in cases of caesarean section.
 In cases of caesarean section, the anesthesiologist is authorized to issue orders to discharge the patient from the recovery room.
+If postpartum hemorrhage is observed during recovery, the attending physician shall be notified immediately and shall return to reexamine the patient and to determine the appropriate therapy.